 The 22 million residents in the Chinese capital and those who commute between the city and the many “bedroom towns” in the urban sprawl are on their toes after neighboring Hebei province logged 14 new cases in the 24 hours since Monday.
 Hebei also confirmed at least 30 asymptomatic carriers.

-Eleven cases have been identified in Hebei’s provincial capital of Shijiazhuang, about 40 minutes by train from Beijing.
+Eleven cases have been identified in Hebei’s provincial capital of Shijiazhuang, about one hour by train from Beijing.

 The cluster there, arguably the largest in the country since the start of winter, has ended Shijiazhuang’s six-month run of zero local infections and prompted the National Health Commission (NHC) to red-flag a populous town there as the nation’s only “high risk” infection hotspot, meaning a no-go zone under a full lockdown.